Skip to main content

 Fun Facts

-The blue whale is not the longest animal.
-Instead, it is a slim giant ribbon worm.
-It can grow 180 feet (55 meters) long.
+The blue whale is the largest animal, but not the longest.
+The longest is a slender ribbon worm, which can grow up to 180 feet (55 meters) long.

 Animals in the Same Biome: